Reviews You Can Rely On

 Credit: Rebecca A. Eckland

-Mounting quips aside, the Kryptolok is one of the lighter U-lock models we tested, and for that, we gave it a bit of a boost.
+Mounting quips aside, the Kryptolok is one of the lighter U-lock models we tested, and for that, we gave it a slight boost.
 There's nothing worse than commuting with an extra four pounds, especially if your commute involves a climb!
 Note that the cable is best stowed in a bag for transport; there's no easy place to mount it.

 Ease of Use

 We docked points for the Krypotolok in this rating metric because the locking mechanism itself was clunky and, on a couple of occasions, it was sticky.
 We could understand this happening after months of use, but it seemed a bit ridiculous right out of the box.
 While we could always get the lock opened, it took us longer to use this lock than others included in this review.
-Once we added some lubricant, we didn't experience this issue anymore.
+Once we added some lubricant, we no longer experienced this issue.

 This lock works similarly to any other U-lock of its size.
-U-locks are not our favorite lock type to use frequently, but we generally are willing to forfeit a little ease of use for heightened security.
+U-locks are not our preferred lock type for frequent use, but we are generally willing to sacrifice a little ease of use for enhanced security.
 We do appreciate that it has a slightly larger shackle than most U-locks we tested, making it easier to use in more situations.
-This is especially nice if the bike you're using doesn't have round tubes or is an awkward shape like the step-through eBike usually used by one of our testers.
+This is especially nice if the bike you're using doesn't have round tubes or is an unusual shape, such as the step-through eBike typically used by one of our testers.

 kryptonite kryptolok - this step-through ebike can be difficult to lock due to its thick...